andrewarrow/bitcloutscripts/README.md

 # bitcloutscripts
-collection of tools to gleam insights from all a full bitclout node's data
+collection of tools to gleam insights from a full bitclout node's data

 ```
 bitcloutscripts $ ./bcs